 At AerisWeather, we’ve developed the products, toolkits, and documentation to support those product managers and developers tasked with responding to a dynamic and digital world.
 And while we’ve historically worked with many of the more obvious weather-sensitive departments and industries, it’s network operations where we’ve seen previously manual delayed responses transformed into proactive solutions.
 The opportunities for integrating weather data into your business or application are increasing everyday.

-Feel free to sign-up for a free developer subscription at AerisWeather and give us a test-drive.
-If you like what you see, please reach out by contacting sales, subscribing to our blog and, following us on Twitter.
+Sign-up for a free developer subscription at AerisWeather and give us a test-drive.
+If you like what you see, please reach out by contacting our sales team, subscribing to our blog, or following us on Twitter.